TruClient/UISamples/Features.md

 * <a href="#AdvancedUIFeatures"> Advanced UI Elements</a>
 * <a href="#MobileCapabilities"> Mobile Capabilities</a>

+TODO: I am working on a database driven app to manage details on this page, and generating these pages.

 Names of elements may be my invention, since each framework may have a different name for the same feature.

  ## <a name="CommonUIFeatures"></a> Common UI Elements:

  * Checkbox